T-Kalv/Tasp-Talia-/README.md

 You can also plot chart, update portfolio, view portfolio, portfolio gains, portfolio value...

 ****Tasp & Talia Messenger are currently in a beta developer preview stage.
 Current features are subject to change.
-Some features, applications and services may not be available in all regions or all languages.***
+Some features, applications and services may not be available in all regions or all languages or all platforms.***

 # Why?